-The class name used after extends for base-classes and for constraining classes must use a class reference considered transitively non-replaceable, i.e. there are no replaceable elements in the referenced class, or any of its base classes or constraining types transitively at any level, see definition in Section 6.2.1.
+The class name used after extends for base-classes and for constraining classes must use a class reference considered transitively non-replaceable, see definition in Section 6.2.1.
 [This formulation excludes the long form of redeclare, i.e. 'redeclare model extends M...' where M must be an inherited replaceable class.]
 For a replaceable component declaration without constraining clause the class must use a class reference considered transitively non-replaceable.
 [This implies that constraining classes are always transitively non-replaceable - both if explicitly given or implicitly by the declaration.]